words & things beheld

 || anthologies

 “Disappearing.”
 Facing Goodbye.
 Edited by Jane Hanson and Mirjam Mahler.
-Wee Sparrow Poetry Press, 2024.
+The Wee Sparrow Poetry Press, 2024.

 “Fugue State,” “Object Impermanence.”
 Fantastic Imaginary Creatures: An Anthology of Contemporary Prose Poems.
 Edited by Gerry LaFemina.
 Madville Publishing, 2024.

 “In Praise of Garlic.”
-Savor: Poems of the Tongue.
+Savor: Poems for the Tongue.
 Edited by Brennan Breeland and Stan Galloway.
 Friendly City Books, 2024.

 “Dizzy.”
 Dark Confessions.
 Edited by Matthew M. C. Smith, Kari Flickinger, Ranjabali Chaudhuri, Ness Owen.
 Black Bough Poetry, 2021.